terraform-ibm-modules/terraform-ibm-watsonx-data/README.md

 For information, see "Module names and descriptions" at https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions -->
+IBM® watsonx.data is a new open architecture lakehouse that combines the elements of the data warehouse and data lakes.
+For more information visit [here](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-wxd_ov)
 <!-- The following content is automatically populated by the pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview